Inception-framework/inception/Tuto.md

 ## Requirements

 You can download the code directly from Diolan website, however we recommand you to use our version for two simple reasons.
-First, we add compilation scripts that avoid installing more than necessary.
+First, we added compilation scripts that avoid installing more than necessary.
 Second, we modify the source code to add a vulnerability.

 ```
 git clone https://github.com/Inception-framework/lpc18xx-demos.git